 A still frame of a scene shot in the main square of Ragusa Ibla for the TV series "Il Commissario Montalbano".
-The Sicilian towns where the episodes take place are fictional, but many scenes were shot at Ragusa.
+The Sicilian towns where the episodes take place are fictional, but many scenes were shot in Ragusa.
 The series began in 1999 and it made popular a region of Sicily which was unknown to most Italians

 In 2002 UNESCO included The Late Baroque Towns of the Val di Noto (South-Eastern Sicily) in the World Heritage List with the following brief synthesis of their universal value: The Late Baroque Towns of the Val di Noto is comprised of components of eight towns located in south-eastern Sicily.
 These historic centres and urban environments reflect the great, post-seismic rebuilding achievement of the decades following the catastrophic earthquake of 1693, which ravaged towns across south-eastern Sicily.
 The rebuilding, restoration and reconstruction of these communities resulted in the creation of an exceptional group of towns, all reflecting the late Baroque architecture of the 17th century in all its forms and applications.
 The eight components of the property differ in size and represent a range of responses to the rebuilding needs.
 They include the entire old towns of Caltagirone, Noto and Ragusa; specific urban areas of Catania and Scicli; and isolated monuments in the historic town centres of Modica, Palazzolo Acreide and Militello Val di Catania.

-Other churches at Ragusa Ibla: (left) S. Maria la Nova; (centre) S. Giacomo; (right) Chiesa dei Cappuccini
+Ragusa Ibla: (left) S. Maria la Nova; (centre) S. Giacomo; (right) Chiesa dei Cappuccini

 A number of churches were not entirely rebuilt and they still retain parts of their pre-earthquake aspect.